Walking the Royal Mile Edinburgh is one of the top things to do in the city.

-Despite the high number of tourists and cars surrounding you, you can easily get transported back in time imagining how life was in those old houses and narrow side streets.
+Despite the high number of tourists and cars surrounding you, you can easily feel transported back in time imagining how life was in those old houses and narrow side streets.

-This article contains affiliate Links (info on the Disclosure page).
+This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-The Royal Mile Edinburgh - Intro
+The Royal Mile Edinburgh - Map and Intro

-Th Royal Mile is the central street in the old town.
+The Royal Mile is the central street in the old town.